-Built in the late 19th century, the Cathedral is dedicated to the Virgin of Guadalupe, one of only two in the United States to honor the patroness of the Americas.
+Built-in the late 19th century, the Cathedral is dedicated to the Virgin of Guadalupe, one of only two in the United States to honor the patroness of the Americas.
 Catering to both the U.S. and Spanish speaking immigrants living in Dallas, the Cathedral is a beautiful faith-based destination for tour groups and worship groups alike.
 The Cathedral stands at the center of the Dallas Arts District and because of its amazing beauty and mission to spread Christianity, the Cathedral gives tours to groups and individuals alongside their regular mass schedule.

 Perot Museum of Nature and Science

 A fantastically interactive museum supporting the fun side of education, the Perot Museum offers five floors and eleven exhibit halls of learning.
-The permanent exhibit halls include the Discovering Life Hall, the Being Human Hall, the Dynamic Earth Hall on natural disasters, and the T. Boone Pickens Life Then and Now Hall on the evolution of animals from dinosaurs to modern day species.
+The permanent exhibit halls include the Discovering Life Hall, the Being Human Hall, the Dynamic Earth Hall on natural disasters, and the T. Boone Pickens Life Then and Now Hall on the evolution of animals from dinosaurs to modern-day species.

 Trinity River Audubon Center

-A nature center part of the 6,000 acre Great Trinity Forest, the park is an excellent destination for groups looking to find recreation away from the city hubbub while remaining in the city.
+A nature center part of the 6,000 acres Great Trinity Forest, the park is an excellent destination for groups looking to find recreation away from the city hubbub while remaining in the city.
 Participate in the center's nature programs, take a hike through the interpretive nature trails, bike the lanes, kayak or canoe the waterways, or take part in the center's upcoming community and educational events.

 African American Museum

 Dedicated to preserving the history and culture of Dallas' African American population, this free museum contains collections of ancient African art, ceremonial artifacts, African American fine art, folk art, and collections telling the story of North Dallas' African American community from 1869-1925.
-Docent-guided tours are an excellent choice for groups desiring a more in depth look at the art and how it connects to the modern day cultural population.
+Docent-guided tours are an excellent choice for groups desiring a more in-depth look at the art and how it connects to the modern-day cultural population.